muzzbanana/compiler_design_CSCI394/tiger_compiler/README.md

         * some character that isn't a quote
         * or a backslash followed by a single character
     - followed by another double quote.

+* Unterminated strings are handled by a second regex, matched after the first string regex, which is identical but missing the last quote.
+This will only be matched on strings that are missing a second quote mark.